strues/boldr/README.md

 > Email - admin@boldr.io
 > Password - password

-Settings for the build process as well as misc configurations located within the config directory in the `index.js` file.
+Settings for the build process are located in `config/values.js`.

 ### Production

 Running Boldr in production is fairly simple.
 We'll go over the steps right now in order to get you up and running as soon as possible.
 Please bear with us, as the process for automation continues to evolve.

-From the root directory use the command, `make build`.
+From the root directory use the command, `make release`.

-The `make build` command creates a folder named boldr in the root of the repository.
-Then compiles all files and copies them to the boldr folder.
+The `make release` command creates a folder named release in the root of the repository.
+Then compiles all files and copies them to the release folder.

-Upload the contents of the boldr directory to your preferred host.
+Upload the contents of the release directory to your preferred host.

-Install the production dependencies for `boldrCMS` packages using `npm install --production`.
+Install the production dependencies for `BoldrCMS` packages using `npm install --production`.

-Finally using pm2 or your preferred script, start the API and CMS.
+Finally using pm2 or your preferred script run Boldr with `npm start`.

-Please [`See the documentation`](docs/production.md) for a detailed explanation.

 ## Contributing